How do I record a video in my browser to embed in the Rich Content Editor?

 To use the default settings, select Save and Embed.

-Select Save and Embed to confirm embedding the video with these settings.
+Near the upper-right corner of the Embed Kaltura Media window, select Save and Embed to confirm embedding the video with these settings.
 Skip to the steps for viewing the embedded recording.

 To modify the player settings, select Embed Settings.